-The dirt road that unfolds in the green heart of the Etruscan coast from Livorno to Maremma Grosseto forms the track of an important trail, in symbiosis with the sunny character of the terrain.
-Moving along the Horse Trail is an experience that involves the senses: the Etruscan Coast, where there are no paved roads or cars is a privileged world, where speeding and rushing are both dead words.
+The dirt road that winds along the Etruscan coast from Livorno to Grosseto in the Maremma is an important trail in harmony with the sunny character of the terrain.
+This 170-km route is unique because it’s here, on the Etruscan Coast, where there are no paved roads or cars, making this a privileged world, where speeding and rushing aren’t part of the vocabulary.

-In the Mediterranean terrain, scrubs are dampened by salty winds and leaves exude fragrant oils and resins that compose the balsamic air.
-Leisurely walks are the best way to appreciate the surrounding environment with its superb views along the Horseback Trail.
-Much of the route it is on ridges overlooking the blue water directly on the coast, on the profiles of islands and bordering the waves of that characterize the land.
-Aerial views are interspersed with moments of total immersion in the vegetation.
+In the Mediterranean, scrubs are dampened by salty winds and the leaves exude fragrant oils.
+Leisurely walks are the best way to appreciate the surrounding environment, with its superb views, but so is horseback riding.
+Much of the route unfolds on ridges directly on the coast overlooking the blue water and the nearby islands, while the views are interspersed with moments of total immersion in the vegetation.

-Lights and shadows accompany horses and their riders down their path throughout large landscape in the countryside, with a shiny, cool, preserved and ancient spirit.
+Lights and shadows accompany horses and their riders down the path.
 White roads and trails cross rivers and lead to nature reserves and historic sites.
-The Horseback Trail synthesizes many aspects of the Etruscan Coast, at times it seems to ride away from the world of men; in realty, the human tissue of this part of Tuscany is always steps away, with deviations between the stones of noble medieval villages with plenty of shade from olive groves.
-The journey also appeals to the palate, with variations of a simple snack of pecorino cheese and wine to real culinary stops.
+The Horseback Trail embodies many aspects of the Etruscan Coast: at times it seems to ride away from the world of men, though in realty, human presence in this part of Tuscany is always steps away, with deviations to noble medieval villages and the shade of olive groves.
+The journey also appeals to the palate, with variations of a simple snack of pecorino cheese and wine to real culinary havens.

-It is therefore a very varied route that reveals aspects of a harmonic area well depicted in the paintings of Macchiaio with vineyards, olive groves, large expanses of grain and stone walls.
-It begins with the nineteenth-century neo-classical aqueduct Leopoldino that became fascinating when found in the dense forest of Colognole.
-It is an important work of hydraulic engineering because the aqueduct is integrated with the environment.
-The nature of the hills in Livorno is at its most authentic in the fields of Ippovia Gabbro, Nibbiaia, Castelnuovo Misericordia, which seem to ignore distant Livorno, preferring isolation in mountain villages and breaths of fresh sea air.
+The route begins at the 19th-century Neoclassical Leopoldino Aqueduct, found in the dense Colognole forest and integrated with the environment.
+The nature of the hills around Livorno is at its most authentic in the fields of Ippovia Gabbro, Nibbiaia and Castelnuovo Misericordia, which seem to ignore distant Livorno, preferring isolation in mountain villages and breaths of fresh sea air.

-The medieval castle of Rosignano Marittimo is a point of reference that accompanies horses and riders to the land, up to the green lung of the Macchia Magona, a protected oasis where you can experience all aspects of a healthy and wild environment.
-The vineyards of Montescudaio doc produce some of the world's most renowned wine; in fact, the terroir of Bolgheri produces Sassicaia, Ornellaia and other noble labels of wine.
+The medieval castle in Rosignano Marittimo is a point of reference that accompanies horses and riders up to the Macchia della Magona Nature Reserve, a protected oasis where you can experience all aspects of a healthy and wild environment.
+The vineyards of Montescudaio DOC produce some of the world's most renowned wine and the Bolgheri terroir produces Sassicaia, Ornellaia and other noble wine labels.

-At Castagneto Carducci the terrain returns to its mountainous atmosphere.
-For a while, you can not breathe the sea but it is just for short moment, until you follow the gentle slopes of the wide Val di Cornia where the Middle Ages remained among the stones of Suvereto and Campiglia Marittima and where you have the opportunity to dine in pleasant company with glasses of Val di Cornia DOC.
+In Castagneto Carducci the terrain returns to its mountainous appearance.
+For a short while, you won’t catch sight of the sea here, but then you’ll start to follow the gentle slopes of the Val di Cornia,where the Middle Ages can still be found among the stones of Suvereto and Campiglia Marittima and where you have the opportunity to dine in pleasant company with a glass of Val di Cornia DOC.